Change accessibility Google translate Change contrast Font size

 Intent

-This Policy presents a clearly defined system of control for the management and mitigation of the risks from fire.
+This policy presents a clearly defined system of control for the management and mitigation of the risks from fire.

-Implementation of this Policy will ensure compliance with our legal and regulatory responsibilities.
+Implementation of this policy will ensure compliance with our legal and regulatory responsibilities.

 The Group will achieve and maintain effective management of the risk posed by fire and will comply with all relevant legislative and regulatory requirements as defined above.